Coding and Programming

 - Submit the project electronically to BluePanda as a Zip Folder.

 - Certain types of processes require that each record in the file be processed.
 Coding & Programming focuses on these procedural style processing systems.
 This event tests the programmer’s skill in designing a useful, efficient, and effective program.

 All FBLA members in Grades 9 through 12 are eligible to compete.
 This can be an individual event or a team event..
 Each competitor must pay the SLC registration fee and attend the State Leadership Conference.

 Entries will be judged according to the rating sheet.
 All decisions of the judges are final.

 Who Goes to Nationals?

-The first-, second-, and third-place winners will represent Nebraska in the Coding and Programming event at the National Leadership Conference, providing they have not entered this event at a previous National Leadership Conference.
+The first-, second-, and third-place winners will represent Nebraska in the Coding and Programming event at the National Leadership Conference, provided they have not placed in the top 10 for this event at a previous National Leadership Conference.